 Are you interested in sending a handwritten congratulations letter?
 Excellent!
 There are a few things to think about before you begin.

 Congratulations cards will vary depending on who you’re sending them to.
-If it’s for a young relative, you’ll want something that speaks to the milestone of the occasion, while still being fun.
+If it’s for a young relative, you’ll want something that speaks to the milestone of the occasion, while still being fun, potentially even ending it off with a ‘with love‘ message.
+Or, if it’s a congratulations card for a couple getting married, there are some specific things you should include.

 Take the recipient’s personality into consideration.
 Do they have a sense of humor they’re known for or an author they enjoy?
 Remembering these things lets you make smart style choices.